etiennebr/rstdocs/improc.rst

 This application will process the input images tile-wise to keep resources usage low, with the guarantee of identical results.
 You can set the tile size using the *tilesizex* and *tilesizey* parameters.
-However unlike the application, it does not require to write any temporary file to disk.
+However unlike the *LSMSSegmentation* application, it does not require to write any temporary file to disk.

 Dempster Shafer based Classifier Fusion
 ---------------------------------------